nightscout/nightscout.github.io/docs/troubleshoot/dexcom_bridge.md

 When you change these variables, Heroku restarts Nightscout.
 So now everything should work.

 !!!info "About your Bridge password and user name"
     The most common error on initial Nightscout setups is that people incorrectly use an old account or an old password.
 To test your username and password, go to Dexcom's Clarity page (check [here for USA accounts](https://clarity.dexcom.com) and [here for the others](https://clarity.dexcom.eu)) and try logging in to your Dexcom account.
 If your account info isn't valid, or you don't see any data in your Clarity account... you need to figure out your actual credentials before moving ahead.
-See [**here**](../../troubleshoot/dexcom_bridge/) for troubleshooting tips and information on your Dexcom account.

 ### Dexcom username issue